-The University of Guam today unveiled its new ultra-high-speed 100 Gbps GOREX Network during an event at the UOG Office of Information Technology.
-The Guam Open Research and Education eXchange (GOREX) connects Guam to Hawaii and California via the new SEA-US fiber-optic submarine cable.
+The University of Guam today unveiled its new ultra-high-speed 100-Gbps network during an event at the UOG Office of Information Technology.
+The Guam Open Research and Education eXchange (GOREX) network connects Guam to Hawai'i and California via the new SEA-US fiber-optic submarine cable.

 To put into context what the GOREX network can do, it would take over three years to download 1,000 terabytes of data using a 100-megabit-per-second (Mbps) network.
 Through GOREX's ultra-high-speed 100-gigabit-per-second (Gbps) network, the same 1,000 terabytes of data can now be downloaded in just one day.

 Because of the sheer amount of data collected, shared, and analyzed, UOG research centers such as the Marine Laboratory and the Water Environmental Research Institute (WERI) will benefit the most from GOREX at the onset.
 However, UOG President Robert Underwood believes that the true impact to the island community is in the opportunity for data access, exchange, and analysis in other fields such as healthcare, economics, and the social sciences.